-Women can choose to wear a skirt or pantsuit—for both options, accompany the suit with a blouse, hosiery, and closed toe shoes with a conservative heel.
+Women can choose to wear a skirt or pantsuit—for both options, accompany the suit with a blouse, hosiery, and closed-toe shoes with a conservative heel.
 Women should avoid low-cut shirts (no cleavage, please) or short skirts.

-Jewelry and hairstyles should be classic, and men and women should both carry a briefcase with resume, pad, working pen, and breath mints.
+Jewelry and hairstyles should be classic, and men and women should both carry a briefcase with a resume, pad, working pen, and breath mints.
 Leave the cologne and perfume off, and let clean and freshly laundered be your signature scent instead.

 If your research reveals that company employees dress in business casual, you'll have more freedom and options for your interview outfit.

 Men, for example, can choose to wear a pair of dress slacks with a coordinating blazer in a conservative color.
 Shirt and tie should remain conservative.
 Stick to a pastel shirt and appropriate tie.
 Dark socks and polished dress shoes are a must.

 Always minimize tattoos and piercings in a business environment.
 Keep hairstyles and makeup conservative as well.
 Bring your briefcase to house your resume, pad of paper, working pen, and breath mints.

-What to Wear to Work When You Get the Job
+Apparel After You Get the Job

 It's a good idea to think about what you're going to wear to work before you get a job offer.
-That way you won't have to scramble at the last minute to get work clothes ready.
+That way, you won't have to scramble at the last minute to get work clothes ready.

-Many offices have specific and conservative dress codes.
+Many professional offices have specific and conservative dress codes.
 When you are hired, it is a good idea to familiarize yourself with them.

 Stick to the Dress Code

 For the first few months, it is advisable to stick strictly to the dress code as written, even if you notice that your colleagues take some liberties.
-You don't want your choices in dress to make you stand out in a negative way, especially when you are still establishing yourself within the office environment.
+You don't want your choices in the dress to make you stand out in a negative way, especially when you are still establishing yourself within the office environment.

 Men may have the choice of a suit in any conservative color, or dress slacks and a coordinating blazer as well.
-Always wear a shirt and tie, which again, may be slightly more fashion forward as you observe what your colleagues and management wear.
+Always wear a shirt and tie, which again, may be slightly more fashion-forward as you observe what your colleagues and management wear.
 Always wear dark socks, and make sure your shoes are polished.

-Women may have the choice of a skirt, pant, or dress suit, or coordinating dress slacks, skirt, or dress, with a blazer.
+Women may have the choice of a skirt, pants, or dress suit, or coordinating dress slacks, skirt, or dress, with a blazer.
 A blouse, sweater, or twinset can be appropriate.
 Hosiery and polished closed-toe shoes are nearly always a requirement in office settings.